 What Does a Failed EICR Mean?

-A failed Electrical Installation Condition Report means your property has electrical issues that do not meet UK safety standards.
+A failed Electrical Installation Condition Report means your property has electrical issues that do not meet current UK safety standards.
+If you have not already obtained an Electrical Installation Condition Report, visit our EICR Certificate Tooting service page.

 EICR Code Breakdown